Some marketers believe search engine optimization only works for consumer brands (whut?!)

 A backlink is a link on another website pointing to your own.
 Google uses backlinks to gauge a site’s trustworthiness and authority on a subject.
 Many see backlinks as one of the most powerful ranking factors.

 And they are just as powerful in the B2B space as other industries.
 More links generally correlate with higher rankings.
-If going after low volume, low competition keywords, you might not need to invest heavily in link building.
+If going after low volume, low competition keywords, you might not need to invest heavily in building links.
 But you will need some.

 The #1 result in Google has an average of 3.8x more backlinks than positions #2-#10.
-Outside of rare occasions, links make the difference in ranking well and getting stuck at the bottom of the page.
+Outside of rare occasions, link building make the difference in ranking well and getting stuck at the bottom of the page.

 More backlinks correlate with better rankings